maleckim/Magnet/README.md

 <img src='https://github.com/maleckim/Magnet/raw/master/images/Results.PNG'>

-Summary: This is a simple travel app which helps give some information on possible travel plans.
-You input your departure airport[home], from there you are taken to a page[Search] which requires the destination airport, two dates (for flight information) and a city name
+Summary: This is a simple travel app which helps give some information on a possible upcoming trip.
+The user enters their local and destination airport, along with departure and return dates.
+The app then returns information on flight prices, weather, and local cuisine.
-(used for populating the highest rated local restaurants relative to city input, and also the current weather). finally, the information on flight prices, local cuisine, and weather are displayed[Results].

 technologies used: HTML, CSS, JQUERY, JAVASCRIPT